dz4k/denizaksimsek.com/entries/2022/the-server-side-frontend.md

 Server-generated HTML that the user interacts with through links and forms has lots of tooling around it.
 After all, it's the oldest way to build an interactive web application.
-The <dfn>links-and-forms</dfn> app can then be progressively enhanced with JS, which has less tooling.
+The <dfn>links-and-forms</dfn> app can then be progressively enhanced with JS, but there is less tooling for this case.
 Effort in the JavaScript ecosystem towards tooling seems to be focused towards frameworks that assume total control over HTML generation.
 Though this might change with the _Islands Architecture_ trend[^2].